pomo-dev/PoMo/README.md

 Implementation of a polymorphism aware phylogenetic model using HYPHY.

 PoMo version 1.0
-Created by: Nicola De Maio.
+Created by: Nicola De Maio
-Contributors: Dominik Schrempf
+Contributor: Dominik Schrempf

 For a reference, please see and cite: De Maio, Schlotterer, Kosiol (MBE, 2013), and/or: De Maio, Kosiol (in preparation).
 You can use